Severe storms pummel South killing at least 2 in Florida - NewsBreak

 In Florida, the Washington County Sheriff’s Office said Thursday morning that two were killed and two injured when a tornado touched down in the western Florida Panhandle.

-Two homes were destroyed and powerlines were knocked down, according to Washington Country Emergency Management spokeswoman Cheryl Frankenfield.
-The county's Facebook page showed at least one home that was obliterated, as well as trees down on another home.
+The sheriff’s office also said the tornado destroyed homes there.
+Its Facebook page showed at least one home that was obliterated, as well as trees down on another home.
 No other details were immediately available.

-The Florida Division of Emergency Management has employees in the area to help, spokesperson Samantha Bequer said.
-She said neighboring Jackson County also had property damage.

-“It’s a nasty day, but thankfully these storms are moving quickly,” she said.

 At least two confirmed tornadoes injured several people Wednesday, damaged homes and businesses and downed power lines in Mississippi and Tennessee after earlier storm caused damage in Arkansas, Missouri and Texas.